 Daily minivans operate from Pattaya, via Ban Phe (Ko Samet's ferry port).
 From Pattaya, allow 4 hours, and from Ban Phe, you'll need 2 1/2 hours; costs are 400B and 300B, respectively.

 By Car -- There are two routes out of Bangkok: the faster Bagna-Trat tollway, past Suvarnabhumi International Airport, and a route via Highway 3 to Chonburi.
 From the latter route, take Highway 344 southeast to Klaeng (bypassing Pattaya and Rayong), and then pick up Highway 3 again through Chanthaburi, after which you can turn south to Trat.
-This route takes about 5 to 6 hours.
+This route takes about 6 hours.

 Ko Chang, Thailand's second-largest island after Phuket, is the anchor of the 52-island Mu Ko Chang Marine National Park.
 Thickly forested hills rise from its many bays, which, due to the tides, are narrow and rocky in wet season (June-Oct) and sandier in dry season (Nov-May).
 Coconut palms (and now billboards) dominate the west coast, and roads are hair-raisingly precipitous.
 Ferry piers are all in the north; fishing villages, mangroves, and orchid farms exist on the flatter and more tranquil east coast.
 In high season, some dive and boat trips leave from Bang Bao Bay, on the southernmost tip.
 The island's west coast is chockablock with resorts of all types and prices.
 At the northern end is Had Sai Khao (White Sand Beach), the busiest place to hang out.
 Its kilometer-long (2/3-mile) sands are now so crowded that it's been divided into "north" and "south," like Samui's Chaweng.
 More upmarket and family options abound at Had Klong Phrao; farther south, at the ramshackle Had Kai Be; and last of all, at Bang Bao, a stilted fishing village that suffers badly from a terrifyingly roller coaster-like road and trash-strewn mud flats.